yousefkotp/8-Puzzle-Solver/README.md

 ```
 ##### Which One is better?
 - Both of the heuristic functions used are admissible, but we want to know which one of them is better and more effiecient
 - According to the analysis done in [Analysis Section](#analysis-for-different-algorithms), Manhatten Distance is a better admissible function at it expands less number of states than Euclidean Distance.
+That will result in making the values of Manhatten Distance function values closer to the optimal function much more than the Euclidean Distance.

 ## Analysis for Different Algorithms.
 - For the following random test case: